VLDBench Evaluating Multimodal Disinformation with Regulatory Alignment: Introduction

 \section{Introduction}

-The global spread of false or misleading content has reached alarming levels: with 60\% of individuals worldwide reporting encounters with false stories on digital platforms \cite{RedlineFakeNews2024}, and 94\% of journalists identifying fabricated news as a major threat to public trust \cite{pew2022}.
-The World Economic Forum \cite{WEF2024GlobalRisks} ranks \textbf{misinformation} (unintentionally shared false content) and \textbf{disinformation} (deliberately deceptive information) among the top global risks for 2024.
-This distinction is critical: while misinformation spreads without malicious intent, disinformation is weaponized, exploiting the ambiguity of digital ecosystems to erode trust.
-Despite advancements in AI safety research, mitigating bias disinformation detection—especially in multimodal contexts—remains largely underexplored, posing significant societal risks and technical challenges in analyzing text-visual interplay (see Figure \ref{fig:multimodal_bias_framework}).
+The global proliferation of false or misleading content has reached alarming levels: approximately 60\% of people worldwide report encountering false narratives on digital platforms \footnote{\href{https://redline.digital/fake-news-statistics/}{Fake news statistics (2024)}} , and 94\% of journalists view fabricated news as a significant threat to public trust \footnote{\href{https://www.pewresearch.org/journalism/2022/06/14/journalists-highly-concerned-about-misinformation-future-of-press-freedoms/}{Pew Research Center (2022) Report on Journalism}}.
+The World Economic Forum \footnote{\href{https://www3.weforum.org/docs/WEF_The_Global_Risks_Report_2024.pdf}{World Economic Forum, \textit{Global Risks Report 2024}}} identifies \textbf{misinformation} (unintentionally shared false information) and \textbf{disinformation} (deliberately deceptive content) among the leading global risks for 2024.
+Distinguishing between these two AI risks is crucial: while misinformation spreads without malicious intent \cite{santos2021misinformation}, disinformation is strategically weaponized, exploiting digital ambiguity to erode societal trust \footnote{\href{https://commonslibrary.org/disinformation-and-7-common-forms-of-information-disorder/}{7 Common Forms of Information Disorder}}.
+In this work, we restrict our scope to disinformation manifested in multimodal (text–image) contexts.

+Generative AI (GenAI) has recently played a paradoxical role, as it can both generate and detect disinformation \cite{bontcheva2024generative}.
+For instance, text-to-image models can produce convincing but fabricated visuals of public figures at events that never occurred, while the same models can also be leveraged to flag image–text inconsistencies, such as detecting when an old protest photo is falsely paired with a recent political headline.
+Although recent advances have improved AI-driven detection methods, addressing disinformation in real-world news (as illustrated in Figure~\ref{fig:disinfo-flow}) remains challenging.
+While most research continues to focus on text-only cases, multimodal disinformation: such as repurposed images used to reinforce fabricated narratives; is still significantly underexplored, posing complex technical challenges and serious societal implications.